A graphic image of a female and male student walking down a school hallway.

 1. Establish a Routine

-Sticking to a routine helps us foster habits to reach our goals and provides the structure we need when adjusting to campus life.
-If your time off has turned your routine upside down, you might want to consider the following tips:
+Sticking to a routine helps us build habits to reach our goals.
+It also provides helpful structure when adjusting to campus life.
+If your time off has turned your routine upside down, consider the following tips:

-• Your morning routine sets the tone for your entire day, and it’s essential to get up at a time that eliminates the morning rush and the panic that can come with it.
+• Your morning routine sets the tone for your entire day.
+It’s essential to get up at a time that eliminates the morning rush and the panic that can come with it.

-• Preparing nutritious snacks and meals to take with you to campus will not only give you the fuel you need to excel in your studies but is also a great way to save money and stay healthy.
+• Preparing nutritious snacks and meals to take with you to campus will give you the fuel you need to excel in your studies and is a great way to save money and stay healthy.

-• Find places like libraries, coffee shops, and parks that will encourage you to hit the books.
-Try blocking off study times throughout the week, and be sure to hold yourself accountable.
+• Find places like libraries, coffee shops, and parks that will encourage you to study.
+Try blocking off study times throughout the week, and hold yourself accountable.

 • Establishing a bedtime routine is a great way to unwind after a long day.
 Set aside time every night to chill out with a cup of caffeine-free tea, a book, or Netflix.

 Important Reminder: Burnout is natural and happens to all of us.
-To combat this, ensure that you are scheduling time for breaks and fun.
+To help prevent burnout, remember to scheduling time for breaks and fun.

 An illustration of two friends having drinks and popcorn and hanging out on the couch.